Are olives fattening?

 table olives from Spain

 Table olives are the queens of the aperitif.
-Everyone has in mind in Spain, that very cold beer in summer accompanied by some delicious olives.
-With the arrival of the summer and to show body in the beach or in the swimming pool, we begin to analyze the calories we take and what we consume.
-Therefore, one of the foods we take a look at is olives.
-However, are olives really fattening?, are they to blame for our excess weight?
+Everyone has in mind in Spain, that a very cold beer in summer must be accompanied by some delicious olives.
+As summer approaches and we start to show off our bodies at the pool or on the beach, we start to control the number of calories we eat.
+As a result, olives are among the foods we examine.
+However, do olives actually contribute to obesity?
+Are they the reason we are overweight?
+Are olives fattening?
+Let’s answer these questions.

-1. Do olives get fat, yes or no?
+1. Are olives fattening olives?
 What are the calories from olives?

 2. Do olives raise cholesterol?